xevorte/id.react.dev/src/content/reference/react/useEffect.md

 - Your Effect is updating some state.
 - That state leads to a re-render, which causes the Effect's dependencies to change.

-Before you start fixing the problem, ask yourself whether your Effect is connecting to some external system (like DOM, network, a third-party widget, and so on).
+Before you start fixing the problem, ask yourself whether your Effect is connecting to some external system (like DOM, network, a third-party widget, dan so on).
 Why does your Effect need to set state?
 Does it synchronize with that external system?
 Or are you trying to manage your application's data flow with it?

 If there is no external system, consider whether [removing the Effect altogether](/learn/you-might-not-need-an-effect) would simplify your logic.

-If you're genuinely synchronizing with some external system, think about why and under what conditions your Effect should update the state.
+If you're genuinely synchronizing with some external system, think about why dan under what conditions your Effect should update the state.
 Has something changed that affects your component's visual output?
 If you need to keep track of some data that isn't used by rendering, a [ref](/reference/react/useRef#referencing-a-value-with-a-ref) (which doesn't trigger re-renders) might be more appropriate.
 Verify your Effect doesn't update the state (and trigger re-renders) more than needed.

 Finally, if your Effect is updating the state at the right time, but there is still a loop, it's because that state update leads to one of the Effect's dependencies changing.
 [Read how to debug dependency changes.](/reference/react/useEffect#my-effect-runs-after-every-re-render)